terra-money/docs/docs/learn/terra-station/get-started/terra-station-mobile.md

 1. Withdraw any token supported by the Terra network from your exchange.
 Every exchange is different.
 Please visit your exchange's web page for guides on how to withdraw tokens.
 Use the following steps as a generic guide.

     1. To receive tokens to your wallet, use your wallet address.
 Your wallet address will appear at the top of the Terra station Desktop app near your wallet name.
-Your wallet address will look like this: `terra1hm4grlwkt26tccr4vclwjz3elgh224wquctwye`
+Your wallet address will look like this: `terra<random-numbers-and-letters>`

     1. Double-check your wallet address is correct before sending.